-24-Hour Nurse Help line
+24-Hour Nurse Advice Line

-If you get benefits through Medicaid’s STAR, STAR+PLUS, or STAR Health program, call your medical or dental plan first.
+If you get benefits through Medicaid’s STAR, STAR+PLUS, or STAR Health Program, call your medical or dental plan first.
 If you don’t get the help you need there, you should do one of the following:

 - Call Medicaid Managed Care Helpline at 1.866.566.8989 (toll-free).